yours-org/frontend/README.md

 ## Getting Started

-If you would like to donate to yours.org development you can send BSV to
+If you would like to donate to yours.org development you can send BSV to:
 ```bash
 1AtwAyqcJHA4v3Auq1NSy5yLqbJYWhJBKJ
 ```